 Generates these in-text citation styles:

 Finally, let’s say I want to include a reference to the bookdown package without an in-text citation.
-To do this, we would include this package in our packages.bib file generated from knitr::write_bib() and referenceed in the YAML header in the post.
-Then add this to the YAML header:
+To do this, we would include this package in our packages.bib file generated from knitr::write_bib()

 ---